A Local’s Guide to the Best Italian Restaurants in Providence

 The thin-crust grilled margherita pizza is heaven on earth and should be ordered to share as an appetizer.
 If you can manage to stop yourself from eating the whole thing, you won’t regret having extra to bring home.
 We also love to start with the arancini and some fresh meats and cheeses.
 My favorite entree is the Pasta con i Funghi, which is fresh egg tagliatelle pasta with butter, fresh Parmesan-Reggiano cheese, truffle-scented egg, and mushroom.

 Bacaro is located at 262 S. Water Street, Providence RI.
-Reservations are accepted and online ordering is available through DoorDash.
+Reservations are accepted online.
 Limited free parking is available in an adjacent lot as well as paid on-street parking.
 You need to climb a few stairs to get into the restaurant and more stairs to the second floor seating area.

 Al Forno

 Al Forno has been delighting diners in Providence for four decades, famous for its grilled pizza and spicy Clams Al Forno.
-Because reservations aren’t accepted, it is best to go mid-week or plan on an early dinner because the waiting area can get quite boisterous.
 If you can, request a table upstairs where it is a little quieter.

 Al Forno is located at 577 S Water St, Providence, RI.
-Reservations are not accepted for groups under six.
-As of June 2020, a firm reopening date is not yet available.
+Reservations can now be made online.
 Parking is available in the adjacent lot.

 Capriccio building outside